 - The importance of making your own decisions about your sexual health.

 This guide is written for people who want to have sex.

 This booklet is focused on different risks for transmission and on ways to stay HIV negative.

 But sex is complicated.
 Even when being careful, some people will still become HIV positive.

 If this happens, there is little to gain from looking back.
-Treatment, when used correctly, is very effective.
+ART is very effective.

-If you do find you are HIV positive, i-Base and other organisations can help.
+If you are HIV positive, i-Base and other organisations can help.

 - The main change to this edition is the UK recommendation to wait for six weeks before testing.
 This is based on new UK guidelines in 2020.

 - There is also wider confidence that ART stops HIV, even if you don’t use condoms.
 Most HIV positive people are now diagnosed and are on ART.